Join Us as a Clinical Educator at

 Join Us as a Clinical Educator at [br]St. Bonaventure University

-Prepare the Next Generation of Speech-Language Pathologists as a Clinical Educator
+Partner with SBU to Prepare the Next Generation of Speech-Language Pathologists

 What is a Clinical Educator?

-3. Has earned at least two hours (2 hrs) of professional development in the area of supervision and/or clinical instruction post certification.
+• Have completed at least 2 hours of professional development in supervision or clinical instruction after certification

 What Are the Benefits of Becoming a Clinical Educator?